rushp28/StockSurge/README.md

-# StockSurge - 🚀 Your Friendly Stock Management Solution
+<h1 align="center">StockSurge</h1>

-Welcome to StockSurge, a user-friendly desktop application written in C#.
-This tool empowers you to efficiently manage your stock items and view transaction logs, all in a straightforward and intuitive manner.
-We've made stock management easy with an SQLite3 database and a clean, user-friendly WPF interface.
+<p align="center">StockSurge is a user-friendly desktop application that empowers you to efficiently manage your stock items and view the transaction logs, all on a straightfoward and intuitive interface.</p>

 ## Technical Information

-StockSurge is a C# WPF Desktop Application designed to facilitate Create, Read, Update, and Delete (CRUD) operations for stock items.
-The architectural framework employed in the development of this application is the Model-View-ViewModel (MVVM) pattern, which enhances separation of concerns and code maintainability.

-Expanding upon this architectural foundation, we have also incorporated the concepts of Stores and Commands, primarily for navigation within the application.
-This ensures a structured and streamlined user experience.
+- C# - Programming Language / XAML - WPF UI Markup Langauge / SQL - Relational Database Handling Language
+- Model-View-ViewModel (MVVM) used as its architectural framework when developing this application
+- Stores and Commands are also used for further separation of concerns and code maintainability
+- Desktop Application that can do CRUD operations on Stock Items as well as Read the Transaction Logs
+- SQLite3 Database is used to store the data

+## Features

+### Authorized Admin Login

+The user must enter the admin credentials in order to

+Gain administrative access with the following credentials:

+- **Username:** admin
+- **Password:** admin

 ## Installation